ispasdan/homebridge-petkit-feeder-mini-eu/README.md

 - if you are aready a plugin user, and have trouble when upgrade to v2.x.x from v1.x.x, please first consider update and double check your config.json.

   you can find out how to update your config.json [here](https://github.com/elfive/homebridge-petkit-feeder-mini/wiki/How-to-convert-v1.x.x-config-to-v2.x.x).

 - if you are a Petkit Feeder Element user and want to use this plugin, plseas install v2.x.x or above, v1.x.x is not compatible with Petkit Feeder Element.

-## 電池模式

-原作者並沒有打算支援電池模式，所以
-- 當你使用電池模式的時候，延遲10分鐘出糧
-- 當你使用充電模式的時候就恢復原本立即出糧

 ## homebridge-petkit-feeder-mini